tips n recipes

 Step-1 Preparation

-Use scissors or garden shears to snip the stems if you have mint.
+If you have homegrown mint, use scissors or garden shears to snip the stems.
 Alternatively, you can use store-bought fresh mint leaves.
 Select healthy, vibrant leaves for drying.

 Separate the leaves from the stems (see image above).
 Rinse them thoroughly 4–5 times to remove dirt or insects.
 Let them sit in a strainer for 10 minutes to drain completely.